chiroptical/snail/README.md

 -- end comment
 ```

-It is important to note, this program doesn't do anything.
-Snail is a
+Reminder, this program has no semantics.
+It is your job to take Snail's
-programming language that simply takes the parsing out of the equation so you
+Abstract Syntax Tree (AST) and define the semantics of an interpreter or
-can interpret or compile your own language!
+compiler.

 ## Getting the AST